New Jersey’s Implied Consent Laws and Refusing Alcohol Testing

 • the driver refused to submit to a breath test.

-Having found these true, the judge will order the driver's license suspended and will issue fines.
+Having found these to be true, the judge will order the driver's license suspended and will issue fines.

 Fines and license revocation.
 Drivers who refuse to submit to a lawfully requested breath test will face the following penalties based on the number of prior DWI or refusal convictions the driver has.